goodmami/wn/docs/setup.rst

 .. seealso::

    This guide is for installing and configuring the Wn software.
-For adding lexicons to the database, see :doc:`lexicons`.
+For adding lexicons to the database, see :doc:`guides/lexicons`.

 Installation